ShylaEarl/weekend-sql-to-do-list/README.md

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

-If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the .env file.

-1. Create a database named your database name,
+1. Create a database named weekend-to-do-list,
-2. The queries in the tables.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on Postgres, so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries,
 3. Open up your editor of choice and run an npm install
-4. Run npm run server in your terminal
+4. Run npm start in your terminal
-5. Run npm run client in your terminal
-6. The npm run client command will open up a new browser tab for you!
+5. Open localhost:5000 in browser of choice including view developer tools javascript console to interact with the application

 ## Usage

 To use this application:

-1.
-2.
-3.

-1. User inputs a number
+1. User inputs a name, task, and date then clicks 'add task' button
-2. User selects a mathmatical operator
-3. User selects a second number
-4. User clicks the '=' button to generate the equation total which appears below the first value input box.
-A calculation history including all elements of the equation will also populate below the total.
+2. Once the task is complete User clicks button 'click when completed' which will change the color of the task row, remove the button, and display 'Task Completed!'
-5. User then clicks the 'C' button to clear the input feilds.
+3. User then has the option to click 'delete' button to remove the task from the list and DB.
-6. Wash, rinse, repeat steps 1-5.

 ## Built With